Zone Diet Blocks

 Even though the zone food block method is a little complex, it gives you more flexibility to prep your food.

 Dr. Sears devised the zone food block method to make it easier to prepare meals that are both portion-controlled and macronutrient-balanced according to individual preferences.

-You need to figure out how many grams of protein, carbohydrates, and fat you need to consume throughout the day and divide that amount into appropriate serving sizes.
+You need to figure out how many calories, grams of protein, carbohydrates, and fat you need to consume throughout the day and divide that amount into appropriate serving sizes.

 Zone diet’s carb-protein-fat ratio should contain 40% carbs, 30% protein, and 30% fat.
 Keep in mind that the ratio is in terms of energy or calories rather than food volumes or quantities.

 Suppose you do not intend to lose weight while on the zone diet.
 You will need to consume more fat than what is on the ratio.